 The SFMP supported the Ministry and the Fisheries Commission on several fronts and levels to improve the legal and policy environment.
-Although not all of the activities on the legal and policy reform front will translate into concrete results, enough momentum was generated for continued impact on the legal and policy front that will translate into improved fisheries management in the future well after the project.
-Several activities including a study tour to the Philippines served as an eye opener for policy makers who were introduced to the practical realities of delegating fisheries management to municipalities, public-private partnerships and the value of information technology to management and value-chain enhancement (Study Tour to the Philippines).
-A policy review was conducted on the adverse effects of fuel subsidies on over-exploitation of Ghana fish stocks that included an assessment of potentially beneficial alternatives to aiding the fisheries sector (Subsidies in Ghana's Marine Artisanal Fisheries Sector).
+Although not all of the activities on the legal and policy reform front translated into concrete results, enough momentum was generated for continued impact that can translate into improved fisheries management in the future, well after the project ends.
+Several activities including a study tour to the Philippines served as an eye opener for policy makers who were introduced to the practical realities of delegating fisheries management to municipalities, public-private partnerships and the value of information technology to management and value-chain enhancement (Study Tour to the

+Philippines).
+A policy review was conducted on the adverse effects of fuel subsidies on overexploitation of Ghana fish stocks that included an assessment of potentially beneficial alternatives to aiding the fisheries sector (Subsidies in Ghana's Marine Artisanal Fisheries Sector).
 Support was provided to advance the preparation of a new Fisheries Management Legislation, and training programs offered to improve the competence of fisheries law enforcement agents (Selection of Key Competencies for a Ghana Marine Police Fisheries Law Enforcement Induction Curriculum).
 The SFMP also helped design and initiated a pilot Fisheries Watch Volunteer program for a number of coastal communities including training (FWC Volunteer Training Manual, Supporting the Fisheries Commission's Community Watchdog Committees: Design Document).
-However, it faced a number of challenges and the effort was suspended although later included in the 2018 Ministry of Finance Budget Proposal to Parliament.
-The Ministry intends to revisit this approach at a later date so information on this activity is included in the legacy collection.
-The SFMP also helped the Fisheries Commission complete the process of registering marine artisanal fishing canoes (Canoes Authorization Cards and Control of New Entrants of Canoes), which was scheduled to be undertaken in Years 4-5 (2018-2019), and reached consensus with the National Premix Committee that regulates subsidized fuel distribution that the card should be expanded to inshore canoes as well and linked to premix fuel purchases to reduce corruption and slippage in the system.
-SFMP supported printing of 15,000 cards with embedded QR codes that can be read in the field by authorized enforcement personal.
+However, this initiative faced a number of challenges during the official program launch and the effort was suspended.
+The Fisheries Watch Volunteer program has been reactivated under the EU supported 'Sustaining Fisheries Livelihoods' (Far Dwuma Nkodo or FDN), and now called Landing Beach Enforcement Committee (LaBEC).
+Updates on this activity is included in the legacy collection.
+The SFMP also helped the Fisheries Commission to complete the process of registering marine artisanal fishing canoes (Canoes Authorization Cards and Control of New Entrants of Canoes [now called Canoe Identification Cards]).
+The SFMP in collaboration with the Fisheries Commission has developed an application (software) to link the Canoe Identification Card (CIC) with the Canoe Register to facilitate various management functions including Monitoring, Control and Surveillance (MCS) activities and the sales and distribution of subsidized fuel through an interface (module) provided for access by the National Premix Committee to reduce corruption and slippage in the system.
+The Fisheries Commission with support from Government has extended the CIC program to the freshwater fisheries in the Volta Lake region.
+The SFMP has so far supported the printing of 10,000 cards with embedded Quick Response (QR) codes that can be read in the field by authorized enforcement personnel using the application developed with support of the SFMP.